IceHe/lib/mac/setup-guide.md

 - If `~/.zshrc` doesn't exists, create it
 - If use `bash` instead of `zsh`, append to the file `~/.bashrc`

-NOTE : The tilde symbol `~` equals the path of the current user's home directory, e.g. for me `/Users/icehe`
+Note : The tilde symbol `~` equals the path of the current user's home directory, e.g. for me `/Users/icehe`

-NOTE : Get the path to JDK via `/usr/libexec/java_home`, e.g. JDK 8
+Note : Get the path to JDK via `/usr/libexec/java_home`, e.g. JDK 8

 ```bash
 $ /usr/libexec/java_home -v 1.8